MrFums/Valbot/README.md

 ## Credits

-Base structure was originally written by jordan123pal.

-Manipulated to work with Valorant by WolfAnto and Fums.

-Fums is now the main developer of the bot.
+Initial idea and base code by WolfAnto.
+Heavily edited and rewritten by Fums.

 ## Thank you!